IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 ![8](../imagesLab7/8.png)

 ### To create a skill-based action, do the following steps:
-1. In AI assistant builder, go to Actions > New action > Skill-based action.
+1. In AI assistant builder, go to **Actions > New action > Skill-based action**.
-2. In the Build an action from a skill page, click the skill(Customer profile) to which you want to link the action to, making the skill the foundation to your action.
+2. In the Build an action from a skill page, select the skill(Customer profile) to which you want to link the action to, making the skill the foundation to your action.

 ![9](../imagesLab7/9.png)

-3. In the Name your action field, enter a name for your action .
+3. In the **Name** your action field, enter a name for your action .
 Example - Register customer
-4. In the Enter a phrase field, enter the phrase that customers must type or ask to trigger an action for the watsonx Orchestrate skill.
+4. In the **Enter a phrase** field, enter the phrase that customers must type or ask to trigger an action for the watsonx Orchestrate skill.
 Example - Register customer
-Click the Save button to save the action
+5. Click the **Save** button to save the action

 ![10](../imagesLab7/10.png)